Child Health Coverage and Access to Care

 Medicaid is the single largest health insurer for children — providing a comprehensive set of benefits to more than 40 percent of children nationwide and the majority of children with complex medical conditions.
 Children’s hospitals are major Medicaid providers, and the program is the largest payer of patient care in children’s hospitals.
 A strong Medicaid program is an important investment for children and the nation.

 There are 2 million children with complex medical conditions in the U.S. They account for 6 percent of children on Medicaid and 40 percent of Medicaid costs.
 Under Medicaid, families of children with medical complexity struggle to coordinate their complex, multi-state care.
-Boston Children’s Hospital is working closely with other children’s hospitals to advance federal Medicaid legislation to ease these burdens, improve care and reduce costs by organizing coordinated networks of providers focused on children with medical complexity.
+Boston Children’s Hospital works closely with other children’s hospitals to advance federal legislation and regulations to ease these burdens, improve care and reduce costs by organizing coordinated networks of providers focused on children with medical complexity.

 Children’s Hospital Graduate Medical Education Program

 Congress enacted the Children’s Hospital Graduate Medical Education (CHGME) program in 1999 with the goal of providing freestanding children’s hospitals with the same support for training activities that other teaching hospitals receive through Medicare.
 This has enabled children’s hospitals like Boston Children’s Hospital to sustain and strengthen their teaching programs as well as continue to increase services dedicated to children’s unique health care needs.

 In Fiscal Year 2021, Congress and the Administration provided $350 million for CHGME.
 While this represented an all-time funding high for the program, at this level CHGME support still only represents approximately half of the support Medicare GME provides on a per-resident basis.
 We are urging Congress to work diligently to close this gap; for Fiscal Year 2022, Boston Children’s and our peers are asking Congress to provide $485 million for the CHGME program.